roholt93/macro-keyboard/README.md

 ## BIG FAT NOTE
 You must run this as root, as it attaches to /dev/input/* which is only accessible by root.
 I've tried to overcome this, but for now that is okay.
-As a side effect, all scripts executed by this application will be run as root.
+As a side effect, all scripts executed by this application will be run as, therefore we demote executing the scripts as a regular user.

 ## Installation

 Only tested on Ubuntu:

     $ lsb_release -a
+    Distributor ID: Ubuntu
-    Description:    Ubuntu 18.04.4 LTS
+    Description:    Ubuntu 22.04.3 LTS
-    Release:        18.04
+    Release:        22.04
-    Codename:       bionic
+    Codename:       jammy
 ### Dependencies

 - Python 3
-- $ pip3 install -r requirements.txt

 ### Running

     Execute:
     ```
-    ./run.sh
+    sudo ./run-macro-keyboard.sh
     ```

+### Installation

+    Execute:
+    ```
+    ./install.sh
+    ```

+    The installation will create a systemd service file that directs to the location of where this repo is.